-Asking other authors is also a way to possibly have a review deleted because any other author publishing on Amazon is classed as a person selling on Amazon.
+Asking other authors is also a way to possibly have Amazon reviews deleted because any other author publishing on Amazon is a person selling on Amazon.

 Because of this, they can be precluded from adding reviews to any associated products.

 Honest and genuine organic book reviews are painfully slow to gain, especially if you don’t sell a lot of copies.

 But unfortunately, this the reality of the book market today.

 Trying to kick this process along by either asking friends, and especially online friends to post reviews, or paying for reviews, will probably end up in your reviews being deleted, and tears shed.

 When it happens and you contact Amazon customer service, you will most likely get a copy and paste reply telling you to read the terms and conditions.

 Don’t expect to get a reason or explanation as to why your reviews were deleted.